zajitschek/metaanalysis/chapters/chapter3.md

 | 6|    sperm viability (alive vs dead, normal vs abnormal)      |
 | 7|    seminal protein quantity and accessory gland size    |

-Before we can analyse these data, we have to calculate the effect sizes.
+As said above, before we can analyse these data, we have to calculate the effect sizes.
 We will use the library *compute.es* to calculate SMD as *Cohen's d*.
 We have four different types of data to base our calculations on: 1) Descriptive statistics with SD, 2) Descriptive statistics with SE, 3) F-values (inferential statistic), and 4) t-values (inferential statistic).

 Different packages have different requirements in input variables and in syntax. *compute.es* requires SD and doesn't take SE.
-That's why we have to calculate SD from SE in one of the steps (you can find the simple formula in the code below).
+That's why we have to calculate SD from SE in one of the steps (you can find the simple formula in the code below - ).
 It also turns out that *compute.es* needs an id variable to do calculations for more than one provided value, which we provide (<pre>`id= effect_size_id`</pre>).
 You'll find yourselves in situations where something might not work immediately.
 Even the R package manual might not be able to help.
 Due to the huge R user base, you can often find solutions to very specific problems by googling them.
 Sometimes you have to find the solution yourself, by trying out possible versions.
 This was the case for us with the need to provide the id-argument in the following code (you can try what happens when you leave it out).

 <codeblock id="fish_2">
 No hints or solution necessary here.
 </codeblock>

+You will notice that you will not get any "output" here - that is because we haven't asked for any.
+You could look at the data by adding a last line: "str(fish.all)" or just call: "fish.all"

 Let's run a first model.
 This is called a random effects model (in contrast to a fixed effects model, which is unlikely to be used by you and will therefore not be discussed here).